Jude

 Prefatory Comments: the Purpose of the Epistle (vv.3-4)

-4a For certain men have got in unnoticed, they who of old were marked out beforehand to this sentence, ungodly personsv.4 The coming in of false teachers was the occasion for writing.
-From the historical context we know that the evil doctrine was Gnosticism.
-This was the great evil system that Paul warned about and John wrote against.
-It was spread by those who had a great deal of exposure to Christianity, but were never real.
-As to these apostates, John says “they went out from us [apostles]” (1 John 2:19), but Jude says they “crept in”.
-Some apostates leave the profession, others stay and try to corrupt it.
-Often, what was once rejected as evil by the Church later creeps back in!
-In 2 Peter we see their teaching, in Jude we see their actions.
-The character of these apostate infiltrators is something that we are warned of, even in the Old Testament.
+4 For certain men have got in unnoticed, they who of old were marked out beforehand to this sentence, ungodly persons, turning the grace of our God into dissoluteness, and denying our only Master and Lord Jesus Christ. v.4 Background Reason.
+The entrance of false teachers was the occasion for writing.
+From history we know that the evil doctrine in question was what developed into Gnosticism.
+This was the great evil system that Paul and John wrote to strengthen the saints against.
+It was spread by those who had a great deal of exposure to Christianity, but were never real (v.19).
+One who makes a profession without reality and then falls away from that profession is called an apostate.
+As to these apostates, John says “they went out from us [apostles]” (1 John 2:19), but Jude says they “crept in.
+Some apostates leave the profession entirely, others find a system or cult where they can remain comfortably, and work to defile the testimony from that position.
+But they deny “our only Master and Lord Jesus Christ”.
+History shows that often things once recognized and rejected by the Church later creep back in!
+In 2 Peter we see the teaching of these apostates, while in Jude we see their actions.
+The character of these apostate intruders is something that we are warned of, even in the Old Testament.
 The Greek word is ‘progegrammenoi’, and it means before-written.
 “Ordained” is a mistranslation; their character was “marked out” of old by the Holy Ghost in the Old Testament.
-This is confirmed in verses 5, 6, 7, 11 where specific examples from the Old Testament are given.
-To be clear, no one is ordained by God for condemnation.
-Some would like to twist this verse to support double predestination.
+This is confirmed in verses 5, 6, 7, and 11 where specific examples from the Old Testament are given.
+No one is ordained by God for condemnation.
+This distinction is important to understand because some would like to twist this verse to support double predestination.
 They “got in unnoticed” for two reasons.
-On one hand their character (v.4b) isn’t visible immediately.
+On one hand their character (v.4b) wasn’t visible immediately.
 They put on a nice exterior for a while, but eventually a tree can be identified by its fruits as our Lord taught in Matt.
 7:15-20.
-On the other hand, those in responsibility in the Church were not watchful; because it says “while men slept, [Christ’s] enemy came and sowed tares among the wheat” (Matt.
+On the other hand, those in responsibility in the Church were not watchful; it says “while men slept, [Christ’s] enemy came and sowed tares among the wheat” (Matt.
 13:25).
+There are two leading features of the flesh brought out here; lust and lawlessness.
+We see these two features again in vv.8-10.

-Warning Against Apostate Infiltrators (vv.5-23)
+Warning Concerning Apostate Intruders (vv.5-23)

 Case #1: The Unbelieving Israelites, who Fell in the Wilderness (v.5)